Disney-Banje/UI-challenges/README.md

 # UI Designs Compilation Project 👨‍💻

-Welcome to my UI Designs Compilation Project! 🎉 This project is a compilation of UI designs found on X (replace with the actual source, e.g., Twitter) to enhance my coding skills, focusing on JavaScript and CSS.
+Welcome to my UI Designs Compilation Project! 🎉 This project is a compilation of UI designs found on X (Twitter) to enhance my coding skills, focusing on JavaScript and CSS.
 It's my first challenging project using JavaScript, and I'm excited to share my progress.

 ## Project Overview 🚀